t-nissie/xtalgrowth/README.md

     $ make installcheck
     $ man xtalgrowth

-In some 64 bit systems, you may get link errors like

-    /usr/bin/ld: skipping incompatible /usr/X11R6/lib/libX11.so when searching for -lX11

-In this case, give some LDFLAGS in the configure step

-    $ ./configure LDFLAGS="-L/usr/local/lib -L/usr/X11R6/lib64"

 For macOS into which XQuartz was installed and popt was installed via MacPorsts, use

     $ ./configure CPPFLAGS='-I/opt/X11/include -I/opt/local/include' LDFLAGS='-L/opt/X11/lib -L/opt/local/lib'